 Changes in consumer spending, borrowings and savings habits.

-Changes in the financial performance and/or condition of our borrowers.
+Changes in the financial performance and/or condition of the Corporation's borrowers.

 Acquisitions and integration of acquired businesses.